AMS BOSTON 2019

 All those participating in the meeting are required to be current AMS members and register for the meeting.

 Please provide sufficient handouts for your audience.
 Room sizes vary from about 100 to about 300; when room assignments are finalized, you can gauge the quantity you'll need.
 Some presenters bring enough for a "full house;" some bring one for every two, assuming "full house."

-Add your handout to the meeting's website and app for mobile devices. [form to be provided]
+Add your handout to the meeting's app for mobile devices using this form.

 If planning for a paper handout, consider having it printed and delivered to you in Boston, to save the trouble of carrying it while traveling.
 There is a FedEx Print & Ship located on-site and another located across the street at the convention center.

 |Grand Ballroom C